tibo-91/AWS_VPC_IDS/README.md

 ### Configuring IDS (Snort)

+You can choose between installing the IDS directly on the Web Server, or implementing Traffic Mirroring, by modifying the value of variable `$traffic_mirroring` in the `cfg/config.ini` file.
+It is important to note that IDS configuration varies according to the chosen method.

 #### IDS with Traffic Mirroring

 Once that the IDS is installed, the script may ask you to set an adress range for the local network.